livelearndev/Devops_Training/Linux_Lab.md

     ls -li file*
 <!-- <a id='working_with_file'> </a> -->
 ## Working with files
+#### Standard streams
+These are three standard streams that are established when a Linux command is executed: **stdin, stdout, stderr**.
+In computing, a stream is something that can transfer data.
+In the case of these streams, that data is text.

+    stdin: accept often text as input (from keyboard, files, output of previous command)
+    Eg: from keyboard             : echo test
+        do_something < input_file : sh < test.sh
+        output of previous command: command1 | command2
+                                    ps -xau | grep java
+                                    ls | cat
+                                    echo "hello there" | sed "s/hello/hi/" | sed "s/there/robots/"
+    stdout:
 ## File permissions
 ## Package management
 ## System info